Employer Insights

 Ban the Box

-Under Oregon’s “ban the box” law it is unlawful for an employer to inquire about an applicant’s criminal conviction before the interview stage of hiring.
-Typically, criminal history is asked on a job application.
+Under Oregon’s “ban the box” law, employers cannot inquire about an applicant’s criminal conviction before the interview stage of hiring.
+Typically, a criminal history is asked for on a job application.
 If an interview is not conducted, an employer may not require applicants to disclose criminal convictions prior to the employer making a conditional job offer.

 Equal Pay and Pay Transparency